Zenyatta: 2010: six-year-old season

 On August 7, Zenyatta was the 1-10 favorite in the Clement L. Hirsch at Del Mar.
 The pace was very slow – :25.41 for the first quarter-mile and :50.61 for the half.
 Zenyatta started her move on the turn and hit the lead earlier than usual.
 Although she was never hard pressed, she won by only a neck.
-"She was literally playing", said Smith.
+"She was literally playing," said Smith.
 "I hit the button a little too soon.
 When she gets in front, she thinks its over.
 She wants to salute the fans."

 The win broke the world record set by Rock of Gibraltar for consecutive Grade/Group I victories.
 It also tied Eclipse for consecutive victories without a defeat.
 With the win, Zenyatta captured her 12th Grade I race and tied the All-time North American record (set by two-time champion Bayakoa) for Grade I victories by a filly/mare.

 Shirreffs had considered sending Zenyatta to the east coast for her final prep for the Breeders' Cup.
 However, he ultimately decided to keep her at home and entered her in the Lady's Secret on October 2 instead (the name change for the race to the Zenyatta Stakes was deferred for a year).
 The race was held at Hollywood Park because of concerns over the Santa Anita racing surface.
-Zenyatta broke slowly and took her normal place at the back of the pack but was only 4 1/2 lengths behind after half a mile.
+Zenyatta broke slowly, took her normal place at the back of the pack, and was 4 1/2 lengths behind after half a mile.
 She swung to the outside coming off the final turn and gradually took the lead and drew off to win by half a length.

 Zenyatta broke the North American record for Grade I victories by a filly/mare with her 13th Grade I win.
 It was also her ninth consecutive Grade I victory (then a world record, since tied by Frankel, then broken by Winx).
 In addition, she broke the all-time North American female earnings record (formerly held by Ouija Board).

 On November 6, Zenyatta attempted to become the first North American horse to retire undefeated with 20 wins and the second horse to repeat in the Breeders' Cup Classic after Tiznow.
 She faced one of the strongest fields in the history of the race, including Blame (Stephen Foster Handicap and Whitney Handicap); Lookin at Lucky (Preakness and Haskell Invitational); Quality Road (Metropolitan Handicap, Donn Handicap and Woodward Stakes); Paddy O'Prado (Secretariat Stakes); First Dude (runner-up in the Preakness); Espoir City(Japan Cup Dirt); and Haynesfield (Jockey Club Gold Cup).
-"I would imagine that when this race was designed, when they came up with the concept in 1982, this is what they had in mind", said trainer Todd Pletcher.
+"I would imagine that when this race was designed, when they came up with the concept in 1982, this is what they had in mind," said trainer Todd Pletcher.
 "It brings the best horses in the world together, on a neutral playing field, on a traditional dirt surface.
 We'll see what happens."